saralowenthal/Sara-Lowenthal-s-Blog/README.md

 ### Class name: CIS 365 - Web Programming
 ### Programmer: Sara Lowenthal
 ### Due date: 2/13/25
-### Project description: Transforms a blog post into a functional website using HTML, and enhance the appearance of your blog website to give it the look and feel of a modern website.
+### Project description: Transforms a blog post into a functional website using HTML, and enhances the appearance of your blog website to give it the look and feel of a modern website.